-For each website we review, we’ll be sharing with you the good, the bad and the absolute ugly.
+For each website I find to review, I’ll be writing about and sharing with you the good, the bad, and the absolute ugly.

-For now, we’re actively searching and finding websites to review, but if of course, you have a particular website you’d like us to crack the whip at, send us an email and select “website review” in the drop down menu of our contact page.
+If you know of a particular website you’d like me to check out and review, send me an email and select “website review” in the drop down menu of our contact page.

-OK, let’s begin the ‘no mercy’ onslaught of this first website review.
+OK, let’s begin reviewing the first website here on Magnet4Blogging.

-Here’s what we’re going to be looking at.
+So here’s what we’re going to be looking at in more detail.

-OK, so by looks of it this is a website designed to help home buyers buy or sell their homes.
+Right, so by the looks of things this is a website designed to help home buyers buy or sell their homes.

 Here’s a screenshot of the homepage of PeterWardHomes.co.uk.